talktobrent/newsAPI/README.md

 - duplicate searches are caught, and position the viewport to the existing results
 - loading ticker appears while api fetches
 - search keywords are validated on the front end
-- displays error message if not found
+- displays error message if news not found

 ## requirements
+- host server (VPS)
 - ubuntu
 - nginx server
 - python3